codio-templates/ThinkJava2/.guides/content/preface-acknowledgments.md

 If you have additional comments or ideas about the text, please send them to: [mailto:feedback@greenteapress.com](feedback@greenteapress.com).

-\hfill Allen Downey and Chris Mayfield
+Allen Downey and Chris Mayfield